Photo: WFP/Hugh Rutherford

 of children under 5 are stunted

-refugees live in the country
+food-insecure refugees and asylum seekers live in the country

 Photo: WFP/Giulio d'Adamo